Eleanor Seely Salmon: A Molluscan Faunule from the Pierre Formation in Eastern Montana

 In 1934, Salmon and co-author Horace N. Coryell published a report in The American Museum of Natural History detailing the fossil findings of Theron Wasson, Chief Geologist of the Pure Oil Company.
 It summarizes the stratigraphy of the Pierre formation south of Glendive, Montana where the fossils were obtained, along with a more detailed lithographic description of the member in which the fossils occur, and especially of the concretions in which they are found.
-There is also a list of fossils of this faunule, mostly Mollusca and a few new species.
+There is also a list of fossils of this faunule, mostly Mollusca, including a few new species.
 The species included in this list consist of eight Gastropoda, ten Caphalopoda, fifteen Pelecypoda (now referred to as Bivalvia, two Scaphopoda (or Tusk shells), and the two new species being ammonoid Cephalopoda, coming to a total of thirty-five species.
-A discussion of the classification and nomenclature of one of Meek’s species of Cephalopoda is also included.
+A discussion of the classification and nomenclature of one of Meek's species of Cephalopoda is also included.

-Salmon, Eleanor S. “Mohawkian Rafinesquinae.”
+Salmon, Eleanor S. "Mohawkian Rafinesquinae."
 Journal of Paleontology, vol. 16, no. 5, 1942.

-In September 1982, Salmon authored a journal entry, "Mohawkian Rafinesquinae" into the "Journal of Paleontology".
-In this report Salmon, talks about the species of the brachiopod genus, Rafinesquinae, which have been found in the Middle Ordovician (Mohawkian).
-Salmon talks about how the species differ, in terms of their geography around them, she also lists off how the geology under each species stratigraphic range, differs the structural breakup of the species.
-Salmon offers many discussions upon her topics giving her personal and professional standpoint.
+In September 1942, Salmon authored a paper, "Mohawkian Rafinesquinae", in the "Journal of Paleontology".
+In this report Salmon, talks about the species of the brachiopod genus, Rafinesquina, which have been found in the Middle Ordovician (Mohawkian).
+This paper is a taxonomic revision: Rafinesquina is emended and a new genus, Oepikina, is proposed.
+The stratigraphic utility of the taxa is discussed; species are less useful for stratigrahic correclation than species assemblages.